theodox/ta_101/TA coding 101.md

 Design standards [](#design_standards)
 ================

 Again, this is not about _coding_ standards.
-Design standards are 'how do we approach a problem.'
+Design standards are about how we approach problems, not what the solution looks like written down.

-These sections are not just 'rules': they actually form a logical sequence.
+These sections are not really 'rules': they form a logical sequence.
 TA code is a bit different from other programming problems -- even by software standards our world is chaotic and prone to change.
-All of these guidelines are intended to help us build more stability into an environment that is prone to frequent, unplanned changes.
+These guidelines are intended to help us build more stability into an environment that is prone to frequent, unplanned changes.

 ### Talk it out.

-_Don't start writing._  Start by _talking_ to colleagues and customers to make sure you understand what you're being asked to do.
+The first thing to do when starting a new project is _don't start writing._  Start by _talking_ to colleagues and customers to make sure you understand what you're being asked to do.

 In that conversation, sketch out a general idea of how it ought to work.
 For a big project that's probably an actual meeting, but for most work this could be a five minute conversation with the [understudy](#understudies) on the code.

 The goal of talking first is to make sure that (a) the job needs doing at all, (b) it hasn't already been solved by one of our colleagues and (c) our approach to the problem isn't going to cause problems down the road.